 We all love our cats, but it’s okay to admit that you are sometimes bothered by the smell.
-I recently took in a stray kitten, and it reminded me how easily “cat smell” can take over your home if you’re not careful.
-This 3-pound kitten has potential to produce more stink than our two 70-pound dogs, but I have no one to blame for that than myself.
+I recently took in a stray kitten, which reminded me how easily “cat smell” can take over your home if you’re not careful.
+This 3-pound kitten has the potential to produce more stink than our two 70-pound dogs, but I have no one to blame for that than myself.
 Cats are generally clean pets, and when you adopt the right routine, it’s 100% possible to live with a cat (and even multiple cats) and never smell them.
 I researched the best odor-fighting tips for my own purposes, and I know from experience that they really do work.

 Here’s a list of the best strategies to fight the cat smell in your home.